-In this paper, we focus our attention on GANs and explore their effectiveness in achieving lower bitrates with good perceptual reconstruction capability for spatio-spectral compression of HSIs.
-We select the state-of-the-art high performance GAN-based High Fidelity Compression (HiFiC) \cite{mentzer2020highfidelity} as our base model.
-It consists of blocks with 2D convolutions and thus treats each band separately to perform band-by-band spatial compression.
-To effectively compress the spectral and spatial information content of HSIs, we introduce two new models: i) HiFiC$_{SE}$ using queeze and Excitation (SE) blocks \cite{squeeze}; and ii) HiFiC$_{3D}$ using 3D convolutions (convs) that can exploit both spatial and spectral redundancies.
-The SE blocks reduce feature redundancies using channel attention while 3D convs use 3D kernels to learn feature dependencies across the channels.
-Thus, the proposed models are capable of learning to compress spatial and spectral redundancies to achieve better compression performances for HSIs.
+In this paper, we propose GAN-based High Fidelity Compression (HiFiC)-based models \cite{mentzer2020highfidelity}.
+HiFiC consists of 2D convs, and thus treats each band separately to perform band-by-band spatial compression.
+To effectively compress the spectral and spatial information, we propose two new models: i) HiFiC$_{SE}$ using Squeeze and Excitation (SE) blocks \cite{squeeze}; and ii) HiFiC$_{3D}$ using 3D convs.
+The SE blocks reduce feature redundancies using channel attention, while 3D convs use 3D kernels to learn feature dependencies across the channels.
+Experimental results show that the proposed models achieve low bitrates with good perceptual reconstruction.